4 Skincare Tips for Anyone to Kickstart A Basic Routine

 Once you’ve determined your skin’s general condition, the next step is to create a routine that addresses your skin’s specific needs.
 To guide you further, here’s a shortlist of key ingredients to look for in your products depending on your skin type:

 Your priority is to maintain your skin’s health and aid in its natural repair.
 Look for products that are rich in antioxidants such as Vitamin A, C, and E to fight damage.
-You should also look for ingredients like niacinamide or vitamin B3 to improve skin tone, glycerin to hydrate, and natural oils to protect the skin barrier.
+You should also look for ingredients like to improve skin tone, glycerin to hydrate, and natural oils to protect the skin barrier.
 Try POND'S Vitamin Micellar Water in Brightening Rose for a glow-getting cleanse.

 When skin lacks moisture, the skin barrier is weakened, making you vulnerable to irritation and premature aging.
 Give skin extra nourishment with the help of hydrating ingredients such as Vitamin B3, Vitamin E, hyaluronic acid, glycerin, aloe vera, shea butter, natural oils.
 Try POND'S Serum Burst Cream, which delivers hydration through potent serum droplets.

 Oily or Combination Skin

 Excess sebum on the skin clogs up the pores, upping your risk for inflammation and acne breakouts.
 Ingredients such as , , witch hazel, natural clay, and charcoal help control oil and aid in exfoliation.
 Manage greasiness with a product like POND'S Clay Foam, which detoxifies with D-Toxx Charcoal Technology.

 To soothe and prevent irritation, the key is to choose gentle, natural ingredients like Vitamin E, aloe vera, hyaluronic acid, and natural plant extracts.
 Dove Body Wash Sensitive Skin has a hypoallergenic formula that’s perfect for delicate skin.